 We started school by 9AM, and we ‘did school’ until the neighborhood kids got home from school.
 We took off for teacher inservice days and holidays, and we counted down to summer break like everyone else did.
 It never occurred to me to do it any other way.

 Then, I learned that there were people who homeschooled year round.
 And, while it certainly had some appeal, I could not motivate myself to homeschool in the summer.
 I couldn’t motivate my kids, either.
 So, we just kept on doing things the way we always had.
+There is always the option to send the kids to a private school such as Plenty Valley Christian College, but we were somewhat committed to the public school system at the time.

 But is that the best way to do things?